 - Gentle Hip Flexor Stretch (Low Lunge):

-- Weight-bearing on locked joints: Don’t “hang” in the elbows (Plank) or knees (standing).
-Keep a small, active bend instead.
+- Weight-bearing on locked joints: Don’t “hang” passively in the elbows (Plank) or knees (standing).
+If you tend to hyperextend there, move toward a range you can support with muscular control.

 - Aggressive Adjustments: Politely decline teacher adjustments that push you deeper.